herefishyfish/nativescript-angular-tutorialkit/src/content/tutorial/2-layouts/3-grid-layout/1-grid-layouts/content.md

 </GridLayout>
 ```

-In the above example, the GridLayout has three rows and three columns.
+In the above example, the GridLayout has two rows and three columns.
 The `rows` and `columns` properties define the size of the rows and columns.
 The `row` and `col` properties of each child element define the row and column index where the element should be placed.

 Try and add three more labels into the third row:
 ```xml